twisted/pydoctor/docs/source/publish-readthedocs.rst

 generate your documentation with Pydoctor.

 .. note:: This kind of integration should
-    not be confused with `Sphinx support <sphinx-integration.html>`_ that can also be used run pydoctor inside ReadTheDocs as part of the standard Sphinx build process.
+    not be confused with `Sphinx support <sphinx-integration.html>`_ that can also be used to run pydoctor inside ReadTheDocs as part of the standard Sphinx build process.

     This page, on the other hand, documents **how to simply run pydoctor